boostorg/beast/README.md

 ./
     bin/            Holds executables and project files
-    bin64/          Holds 64-bit Windows executables and project files include/        Add this to your compiler includes beast/
+    bin64/          Holds 64-bit Windows executables and project files doc/            Source code and scripts for the documentation include/        Add this to your compiler includes beast/
     extras/         Additional APIs, may change